ricardouriegas/notas-cuatri7/notes/ingles.unit-3.activity.md

    1. How much money is Theo going to be earning in a few years?
    2. Twice what he's earning now.

+---

+## Practice: Discussing grammar

+1. Choose the correct form in the pairs of sentences.

+I’ll see / I’m going to see all of my family this weekend.
+Respuesta: I’m going to see (porque ya está planeado).

+I don’t know if I’ll have time to come this evening.
+Respuesta: I’ll have (porque es incierto, se usa "will").

+2. Are you going to do / Will you do some work for a friend for a year?
+What if you don’t?
+Respuesta: Will you do (porque es una pregunta más hipotética).

+**3. I’ll come / I’m coming with you if you like.
+Respuesta: I’ll come (porque es una oferta espontánea).

+**4. What are you doing / will you do about the problem?
+Respuesta: What are you doing (porque se trata de una acción inmediata o planificada).

+**5. I’m giving / I’m going to give a speech at 3:00 this afternoon.
+Respuesta: I’m giving (porque es algo planificado y seguro).

+**6. Peter leaves / is leaving for school now.
+Come and say goodbye.
+Respuesta: Peter is leaving (porque está sucediendo en este momento).

+**7. I’ll see / I’ll be seeing you outside the movie theater at 8:00.
+Respuesta: I’ll be seeing (porque se refiere a un evento futuro ya organizado).

+**8. I’ll see / I have seen him now, because of my job.
+Respuesta: I’ll see (porque se refiere a un futuro cerca